defencedigital/moduk-service-manual/src/your-community/product-and-delivery.md

   html: 'On a MODNET device, you can use Slack in your web browser.'
 }) }}

-#### Defence Digital Service Slack workspace
+#### Defence Digital Service Slack

 This is the place to ask quick questions about product management and delivery in Defence.

 If you have a digital.mod.uk email address you can:

 - sign up at [https://defencedigital.slack.com](https://defencedigital.slack.com)
+- in your Slack profile, add a photo, your job title and project
 - join the <code>#product-delivery</code> channel

 If you have an mod.gov.uk or external email address, ask your delivery or team lead to invite you.

-#### UK Government Digital Slack workspace
+#### UK Government Digital Slack

 Get involved with conversations across government.

-You can join with either a digital.mod.uk or mod.gov.uk email address.
+You can join with a digital.mod.uk or mod.gov.uk email address.

 - sign up at [https://ukgovernmentdigital.slack.com](https://ukgovernmentdigital.slack.com)
+- in your Slack profile, add MOD after your name
 - browse and join channels for product and delivery

 ## Related content